South Korea's President Moon to meet Kim Jong Un's sister at Olympics

 Delegation diplomacy

-Before departing for Asia, US Vice President Mike Pence, who is leading his country's Olympic delegation, fueled speculation of a potential meeting by telling reporters that he had not ruled out meeting with the North Koreans on the sidelines in Pyeongchang.
+Before departing for Asia, Pence fueled speculation of a potential meeting by telling reporters that he had not ruled out meeting with the North Koreans on the sidelines in Pyeongchang.

 Pence said President Donald Trump "always believes in talking," adding that North Korea "can have a better future than the militaristic path, the path of provocation and confrontation that it's on.
 Better for its own people, better for the region, and better for peace."